-Payments made to vendors for services that will benefit periods beyond year-end are recorded as prepaid items in the government-wide financial statements and will be reported as expenses in the following year.
-These amounts are reflected as expenditures in the year paid in the governmental fund financial statements.
+Payments made to vendors for services that will benefit periods beyond year-end are recorded as prepaid items in the government-wide and governmental fund financial statements and will be reported as expenses in the following year.
+Prepaid items are accounted for using the consumption method, whereby expenditures are recognized in the period when the related goods or services are consumed rather than when purchased.